-For further information or for additional copies of the policy, see http://www1.villanova.edu/villanova/president/higheredact.htm/ or contact the Department of Human Resources or the Dean of Students office.
+For further information or for additional copies of the policy, see the University's Higher Education Act Information webpage or contact the Department of Human Resources or the Dean of Students office.

 Equal Opportunity Policy

 Villanova University is an Equal Opportunity Employer and encourages the recruitment of qualified candidates for student and employment positions.
 As a federal contractor, Villanova University has an Affirmative Action Plan which is overseen by the University's Affirmative Action Officer in the Department of Human Resources.
 The University encourages members of all diverse groups to seek employment with the University through the Human Resources Department.